 These boots are specially designed for the risks and challenges involved in logging: falling branches, slippery wet leaves or climbing on the wet bark.
 So along with your other safety equipment, logger boots will keep you protected while on the job.

-First, I’ll talk about the most important things to consider before buying your best logging boots.
+First, I’ll talk about the most important things to consider before buying the best logging boots.

 But before that, if you’re in a hurry, the table below contains all the logger boots we’ll analyze in this article.
 Further down you can read each individual review.